 "Compensability" is a broad term, but for the purposes of this article, we are limiting it to denials based on medical opinion evidence.
 In some cases, the insurance company may retain a doctor to examine the injured worker.
 The insurance retained physician may then provide an opinion that the work activity was not enough of a cause of the resulting health issue to be covered under the Workers' Compensation system.
 The physician may point to some other, unrelated, medical condition to explain the onset of symptoms.
 This happens in cases where an injured worker is claiming an occupational disease, or where the injured worker has a pre-existing condition and the same areas the body that was injured on the job.

 This is a mouthful.
 If the employer proves that an otherwise compensable injury combined with a "pre-existing condition," then the accepted medical condition is called a "combined condition."
 The insurance company is responsible for the combined condition only as long as the injury is the major cause of the combined condition.

 An insurance company may find that a change in circumstances has caused the on-the-job injury to no longer be the major cause of the combined condition.
 In this case, the insurance company can issue a current combined condition denial.
 There must be some medical opinion evidence supporting the finding that an on-the-job injury is no longer the major cause of a "combined condition."

 If you receive a denial, you can file a request for hearing to appeal the denial.
 You have sixty days from the date of the denial letter to file your request for hearing.
 If you have any doubt about the denial, consider filing the request for hearing.
 It does not cost anything to request a hearing, and you have the right to withdraw the request if you find out that there is no evidence to support the claim.

 There are many other types of claim denials, but these are the most common we deal with in helping injured workers.
-If you have a question about a denied Oregon Workers' Compensation claim, give us a call at 503-325-8600.
-We help people at these issues every day.
+If you have a question about a denied Oregon Workers' Compensation claim, contact us.
+We help injured workers every day.